zhangzhaodi233/NeWise/INSTALL.md

-Note that the re-run results of Table 4 and Table 9 will be slightly different from those in the paper.
-This is because the images were taken randomly.
-However, the results are still consistent with the conclusion in the paper that the approximation computed by Algorithm 1 is the optimal approximation for a neural network containing only one hidden layer.
+**Note:** the results of Table 4 and Table 9 would be slightly different for each run as the images were taken randomly.
+However, the conclusions keep  consistent as made in the paper: the approximation computed by Algorithm 1 is the optimal approximation for a neural network containing only one hidden layer.